Test Code VITB2 Riboflavin (Vitamin B2), Plasma

 Submission Container/Tube: Amber vial

-Collection Instructions: Centrifuge within 2 hours of collection and aliquot plasma into amber vial.
+Collection Instructions: Within 2 hours of collection, centrifuge and aliquot plasma into a amber vial.

 Specimen Minimum Volume